 The appliance is supplied for operation on 230V @ 50Hz electrical supply; it must be protected with a 3-amp fuse.
 The method of connection to the mains electricity supply must allow for complete isolation from the supply.
-The preferred method is by using a double-pole switch with a contact separation of at least 3,5 mm (3° high-voltage category).
-The switch must only supply the appliance and its corresponding controls, i.e. time clock, room thermostat, etc.
+The preferred method is by using a double-pole switch with a contact separation of at least 3,5mm (3° high-voltage category).
+The switch must only supply the appliance and its corresponding controls, i.e. time clock, room thermostat, etc. Alternatively an un-switched shuttered socket with a fused 3-pin plug both complying with BS 1363 is acceptable.

-3A.8 MOUNTINGONACOMBUSTIBLE SURFACE
+3A.8 MOUNTING ON A COMBUSTIBLE SURFACE

-If the appliance is to be fitted on a wall of combustible material, There is no requirement to protect the wall.
+If the appliance is to be fitted on a wall of combustible material, there is no requirement to protect the wall.